 To manage the space we have for students in our schools, we make adjustments to program offerings or designations, anticipate capacity issues, monitor and develop transportation solutions and prioritize new school construction and school closure considerations based on student populations, programming, and community needs.

-There are several possible issues that may occur in a school community for us to initiate an engagement with parents, students, staff and other interested stakeholders.
+There are several possible scenarious within a school community which may initiate an engagement with parents, students, staff and other interested stakeholders.

 These issues may include: